GoogleCloudPlatform/ruby-docker/README.md

 * The base image in the `appengine` directory.
 * The Ruby runtime build pipeline in the `builder` directory.

-The image can be found at `l.gcr.io/google/ruby`
-(or at `gcr.io/google-appengine/ruby` for deploying applications to Google App Engine Flex).

 For more information on using the Ruby runtime, see https://cloud.google.com/ruby